Preparedness Notes for Tuesday — October 10, 2023

 SurvivalBlog’s News From The American Redoubt

 This weekly column features news stories and event announcements from around the American Redoubt region.
 (Idaho, Montana, eastern Oregon, eastern Washington, and Wyoming.)
 Much of the region is also more commonly known as The Inland Northwest.
 We also mention companies of interest to preppers and survivalists that are located in the American Redoubt region.
-Today, we focus on lower mule deer numbers in Wyoming.
-(See the Wyoming section.)
+Today, news of bad bear behavior.
+(See the Montana section.)

 Idaho